A Guide to Club Competitions.

 4).
 Roll Ups.

-A friends roll up with a competitive edge, which take place on a specific day, and time each week.
+There are friendly roll ups with a competitive edge, which take place on a specific day, and time each week.
 Teams are drawn at random from all who turn up, and the format played is determined by the number of participants.
 They are usually played over an agreed number of ends.

-This takes place on Monday evenings during the summer.
-Sign in at 18.15 for an 18.30 start.
+This takes place on Monday evenings during the summer, and Monday afternoon during the Winter Months.
+Sign in at 18.15 for an 18.30 start in Summer, and 13.15 for a 13.30 start in Winter.

 This takes place on Thursday afternoon throughout the year.
 An opportunity for the newer and prospective Club Members to find their feet alongside seasoned players.
 Sign in is 12.45 for a 13.00 start in Winter, and 13.15 for a 13.30 start in Summer.